 A great ABM campaign can drive leads, boost awareness and engagement, and ultimately help your sellers penetrate new accounts.
 A bad one can waste your marketing dollars, turn prospects off, and—as you’ll see below—maybe even get someone fired.
-There are a lot of ways a campaign can go wrong, but perhaps the biggest stumbling block is building a campaign around personas that are outdated or just plain wrong.
+There are a lot of ways a campaign can go wrong, but perhaps the biggest stumbling block is building a campaign around account based marketing personas that are outdated or just plain wrong.

 Here’s how access to human insights—from someone who knows your prospect’s industry, org structure, and internal politics—can help you avoid that mistake, and craft better, more personalized messaging that grabs attention and gets results.

 Personalization and ABM Success

 Today’s digital landscape is so saturated with content and competing demands on attention that generic messaging has almost not shot of breaking through the clutter and resonating with prospects.
 This means personalization matters more than ever—but effective personalization continues to evade marketers across the board.

 - 68 percent of marketers have a hard time getting real-time views of their customers.

 - Companies with superior personalization strategies can increase their growth rates by 6 to 10 percentage.

 - 63 percent of marketers say delivering personalized customer experiences is their biggest operational challenge.

 There are two key takeaways here.
 The first is that personalization may be a determining factor in the bottom-line success of marketing and sales teams.
 The second is that, despite its importance, it’s also an area where many marketers are struggling.
 From the convergence of these two findings, we can conclude that uncovering newer, better ways to personalize messaging around account based marketing personas should be a pressing concern for today’s forward-thinking leaders.